manabie-com/manabie-com.github.io/content/posts/why-we-use-cucumber-for-end-to-end-testing/index.md

++++
+date = "2021-12-03T14:37:23+07:00"
+author = "vctqs1"
+description = "What is the purpose of Cucumber and End-to-end testing?
+Why do we need to invest in them?" title = "Why we use Cucumber for end-to-end testing?" categories = ["Automation", "End-to-end", "BDD"] tags = ["bdd", "end-to-end", "cucumber", "automation", "test"] slug = "why-we-use-cucumber-for-end-to-end-testing"
++++

 # Why we use Cucumber for end-to-end testing?

 Before knowing why we use cucumber for End-to-end testing.
 Let understand what is end-to-end testing and cucumber